zpforlove/Rene/README.md

 `pip install pyaudio`

-- Note for Windows users: If the installation fails, please install PyAudio by the WHL file corresponding to your Python version from the following link : [Pyaudio WHL Files](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)
+- Note for Windows users: If the installation fails, please install PyAudio by the WHL file corresponding to your Python version from the following link : [PyAudio WHL Files](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)

+After you download the WHL file to your local system, you can execute a command similar to the one below in your console to install PyAudio.

+`pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl`

 # Model #